Edson College of Nursing and Health Innovation policies

 Other special requirements

 Special note: The Edson College of Nursing and Health Innovation periodically needs to implement new policies, protocols and procedures to comply with accreditation, regulatory or clinical health care agency requirements; therefore, policies, protocols and procedures with respect to clinical placement are subject to change.
-Students should confirm current policies, protocols and procedures with the student handbooks.
+Students should confirm current policies, protocols and procedures by referring to the student handbooks.

 Professional licensure

 The Edson College of Nursing and Health Innovation prepares graduates for excellence upon entering the workplace.
-Because certification and licensure requirements vary by profession and from state to state, students should review professional licensure information to determine if a program meets educational requirements for licensure or certification in a specific state; state licensing contact information also is available on the website.
+Certification and licensure requirements vary by profession and from state to state, and students should review professional licensure information for whether a program meets educational requirements for licensure or certification in a specific state.
+Students and prospective students are strongly encouraged to contact the state’s licensure entity where they intend to practice using the links provided on the professional licensure page to review all licensure and certification requirements imposed by the state of choice.

 State authorization